 Ingredient Checker

-Search any builder gel or BIAB product to instantly see if it contains HEMA, Di-HEMA TMHDC, or 13 other sensitizing ingredients.
+Search any builder gel, gel polish, or BIAB brand to see disclosed HEMA, Di-HEMA TMHDC, HPMA, MMA, TPO, and related sensitizing ingredients.

 HEMA (2-Hydroxyethyl Methacrylate) is the most common cause of allergic contact dermatitis from gel nail products.
 Sensitization is permanent — once you react, you may never be able to use gel products again.
-Checking ingredients before you buy is the safest way to protect yourself.
+Checking ingredients before you buy is a practical way to reduce avoidable exposure.

 - HEMA